material-components/material-components-android/docs/components/NavigationDrawer.md

 #### Implementing navigation drawer theming

-Using theme attributes, default style theme attributes, and styles in `res/values/styles.xml` (themes all navigation drawers and affects other components):
+Use theme attributes, default style theme attributes, and styles in `res/values/styles.xml`, which applies to all navigation drawers and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">